isar/isar/docs/docs/schema.md

 ## Embedded objects

-It's often useful to have nested objects in your collection model.
+It's often helpful to have nested objects in your collection model.
 There is no limit to how deep you can nest objects.
-Keep in mind however that updating a deeply nested object will require writing the whole object tree to the database.
+Keep in mind, however, that updating a deeply nested object will require writing the whole object tree to the database.

 ```dart
 @collection